pilotmoon/PopClip-Extensions/source/OpenInBrowser.popclipext/Readme.md

 ### Options

-This extension has an checkbox to show or hide each browser in the PopClip popup.
+Each browser action has an checkbox to show or hide it in the PopClip popup.

 ## About